 “He put me in front of Strauss who he let yell at me, he didn’t document anything about the meeting,” Snyder-Hill remembered.
 “When I said he had an erection and shoved it against me that’s when Strauss slammed his hand on the table and screamed at me that I was trying to ruin his reputation.”

-Looking back, Snyder-Hill feels Grace, Brady and Douce never offered him any option other than accepting he had not been assaulted.
+Snyder-Hill believes Grace, Brady and Douce never offered him any option other than accepting he had not been assaulted.

 There was no formal grievance procedure offered, no offers to advance the complaint up the chain of command, nor any mention of reporting the incident to the police or other outside authority, he said.